 - All Trails Link

 The Eagle Rock trailhead is located right next to the fire station.
-You start off passing through a gate.
+Eagle Rock hiking trail starts by passing through a gate.
 Be sure to lock it properly after you enter.
 The gates are there to keep cattle from escaping.
 If you’re lucky you might even be able to spot a few on your hike!
-You’ll pass through 2 more gates like this.
+Eventually, you’ll pass through 2 more gates like this.

 Best time to do this hike is during the winter months to skip the heat.
-After some rain, the creek will have some water and in early spring the grasslands will be green with some wildflowers.
+After some rain, the creek will have some water and in early spring the grasslands will be green with wildflowers blooming.
+Also in the spring, the rolling hills will be green from the rain.
+In the summer, these hills are all brown.
 In the summer this hike can be extremely hot, so start early!

 You’ll be able to spot the back of Eagle Rock once you’re about 2.75 miles in.
 Continue to follow the path until you reach the infamous rock.
 Once you’ve taken your photos and enjoyed the views, head back the same way you came.